Trapped Gas Pain: Why It Hurts, Where It Happens and How to Get Relief

 Where Does Trapped Gas Pain Occur?
 A Location-by-Location Guide

 Gas does not stay in one place.
-It moves through your digestive tract and can get stuck at different points, each producing a distinct pattern of pain.
+It moves through the digestive tract and can get stuck at different points, each producing a distinct pattern of pain.

 | Pain Location | What It Feels Like | Common Cause |